M I S S I O N + V I S I O N

 From left: member Vince Pierce, Music Studio Instructor Pavel Bez and member Ramon "Tito" Cruz

-What began as a writing workshop in Winter 2015 quickly evolved into OPEN DOORS, an initiative of the Angelica Patient Assistance Program.
-For more than ten years, the nonprofit Angelica has been collaborating with Coler’s Therapeutic Recreation Department to create and implement programming that improves patients' quality of life and independence.
-Angelica's OPEN DOORS provides fifteen individuals living at Coler with in-depth mentorship and additional resources to achieve personal goals and become powerful agents of change in communities where they can make the most difference.
+What began as a writing workshop in Winter 2015 quickly evolved into OPEN DOORS.
+The arts-and-justice initiative provides fifteen individuals with in-depth mentorship and other resources to become powerful agents of change in communities where their voices can make the most difference.

 I M P A C T

-Since June 2016, OPEN DOORS members have published and performed their poetry, worked toward high-school and college degrees, studied foreign languages, developed technology skills, exhibited their visual art, produced and edited videos, recorded original music, developed a podcast, taken on paid leadership roles and traveled around the city to talk with scores of at-risk youth about the real costs and causes of gun violence.
+Since June 2016, OPEN DOORS members have published and performed their poetry, worked toward high-school and college degrees, developed computer skills, exhibited their artwork, produced and edited videos, recorded original music, created a podcast, and mastered many of the duties of running a nonprofit initiative.

 Healing Justice Circle with H.O.L.L.A.
 (How Our Lives Link Altogether!) at NYC Health + Hospitals / Coler on June 30, 2017